Initiatives to prevent

 <Scope of data>

-*The data pertains to consolidated subsidiaries as of March 31, 2022.
-Data for deconsolidated subsidiaries has been subtracted retroactively, while data for subsidiaries that were previously non-consolidated has been added retroactively, going back to the fiscal year when the subsidiary became consolidated.
+*The data pertains to consolidated subsidiaries as of March 31, 2024.
+Data for deconsolidated subsidiaries has been subtracted retroactively, while data for subsidiaries that were previously non-consolidated has been added retroactively, going back to the fiscal year when the subsidiary became consolidated for CO2 Emission Trends.